Surprise is key part of migrant travel from Florida, Texas - KESQ

 Abbott’s office dismissed complaints about lack of coordination and keeping immigrant-friendly cities guessing about the governor’s next moves as he tries to stoke opposition to President Joe Biden’s border policies.

-“These Democrat elites are absolute hypocrites, and now their hypocrisy is on full display for the entire nation,” spokeswoman Renae Eze said Thursday.
-“Instead of complaining about fulfilling their sanctuary city promises, these Democrat hypocrites should call on President Biden to do his job and secure the border — something the president continues failing to do.”
+“Instead of complaining about fulfilling their sanctuary city promises, these Democrat hypocrites should call on President Biden to do his job and secure the border — something the president continues failing to do,” spokeswoman Renae Eze said Thursday.

 Arizona has been working since May through the Regional Center for Border Health, which runs clinics for low-income patients in Yuma.
 Several days a week, a bus heads east from a clinic office in suburban Somerton.

-“I think the governor from Texas is the one that made it a very strong political statement where it’s just busing people … and there’s no coordination of anything,” Aguirre said.
-“I will never allow people just being dropped in the street because that’s what I’m trying to prevent here in Yuma, being just dropped in the street.”
+“I will never allow people just being dropped in the street because that’s what I’m trying to prevent here in Yuma, being just dropped in the street,” Aguirre said.

-El Paso officials say Venezuelan migrants often request transportation to New York to connect with family and informal support networks.
-On Monday, the city contracted a private bus company to extend charter service for migrants for 16 months at a cost of up to $2 million.
-The city bills the federal government for reimbursement.

 “I don’t have any kind of opinion because at least they helped me get here,” Rodriguez, 24, said as he left a shelter.

-Torrens reported from New York.
-Associated Press writers Gisela Salomon in Miami; Elliot Spagat in Somerton, Arizona; Roger Schneider in Chicago; Morgan Lee in Santa Fe, New Mexico; and Paul Weber in Austin, Texas, contributed to this report.
+Salomon reported from Miami and Torrens from New York.
+Associated Press writers Elliot Spagat in Somerton, Arizona; Jake Bleiberg in Dallas; Morgan Lee in Santa Fe, New Mexico; and Paul Weber in Austin, Texas, contributed to this report.